rtroper/gs-model-library-projects/README.txt

 The 32-bit binaries can be found in the 'Debug' and 'Release' folders at the root level (where the .sln file is located).
 The 64-bit binaries can be found in the 'Debug' and 'Release' folders inside the x64 subfolder.

 The GSSplineInterpolator.dll and GSTimeSeriesAnalysis.dll files can be used with GoldSim.
+Copy these to the 'GoldSimModels' subfolder and run the model examples therein to confirm that everything works.
+Open the External Elements in the models and go to the 'Interface' tab to see the required inputs and the outputs of the DLLs.